sumanthpikkili/cloud-aws/README.md

 An AWS account was created and an EC2 instance (Ubuntu) was created.
 AWS CLI was installed on the local machine.
 STEP 3:
 The ‘awscloud1.py’ program(In the ZIP file) uploads the csv file from the AWS Cloud Folder to S3.
 The Python code creates a bucket in AWS S3 and places the file there.
 The time taken to upload the file ‘all_month.csv’ to S3 was 0.657 seconds.

+##STEP 3:
+The ‘awscloud1.py’ program(In the ZIP file) uploads the csv file from the AWS Cloud Folder to S3.
+The Python code creates a bucket in AWS S3 and places the file there.
+The time taken to upload the file ‘all_month.csv’ to S3 was 0.657 seconds.
 ￼￼￼￼￼
 ##￼STEP 4:
 ￼Connect to the AWS EC2 instance